dmitryweiner/morse-tranciever/README.md

 Both modes drive the same **dichotomic tree diagram** (the classic brass training card): as elements arrive, the path from the antenna lights up — dash goes left, dot goes right — and the committed letter flashes its node.
+Dashes are brass bars, dots are patina-teal circles (the paddle buttons and the running code readout share the same shapes and colours).
 Decoded/keyed text accumulates in a line below the current letter.

 ## Settings